 If you are interested in Outer Space, Space Exploration and Rocket Engineering, you have come to the right place.
 On this website you will find information on different types of rocket propulsion, space resources, space engineering, and building interstellar colonies!
-Note that this is a new Website and is still in development.
 Check back frequently for updates and improvements.

 Article- Building a Starship

 Below is a short article describing some of the primary design decisions for building a starship

 Coming Soon!
 New Article describing what it would take to successfully terraform the Moon

 I'm a paragraph.
 Click here to add your text and edit me.

 Chapter 1- The Solar System and Beyond

 The distances in space are unimaginably vast.
 If the sun were reduced to the size of a marble, the nearest star would be about 370 kilometers (230 miles) away!
 Furthermore, space is close to a perfect vacuum.
 One cubic centimeter of our atmosphere at sea level could be stretched out 264 light years to achieve the density found in interstellar space.